 My kids would point out we are doing okay.
 They buy Real Change from our homeless neighbors and we make lunches for our church’s homeless shelter.
 And they know I volunteer solo elsewhere.
 Still, I mean to do better, to make volunteering a more integral part of our family life.

 Set your crafty kids on a volunteer path and create love to send into the world.
 I’m sure you have heard some of these before, but these projects are worthy endeavors for those idle hours.
-Knit hats for preemies or for chemo patients.
+Knit hats for chemo patients.
 Don’t limit your crafters to knitting projects.
 Here’s a list of charities that accept various handmade items.

 2. Make cards and care packages